cdl-geneseo/geneseo-dictionary/O/On-a-scale-of.md

 # On a scale of

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On a scale of

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (phr.)
 Used to compare how strongly someone feels about a certain scenario.
 Usually succeeded by numbers, usually starting with 1 and ranging (usually) up to 10. &quot;On a scale of 1 to 10, 1 being not at all, how drunk were you last night?&quot; A. Moak 2010